murthy1811/Milestone-Project-3-AirBubble/TESTING.md

   In both cases users see _search_ button that refreshes the page and displays all the stories contained in the website.
   * Clicking on the _Search button_ without entering any value - _Please fill in this field_ message is displayed, prompting users to enter a value.
 All above described features are working as intended.

-  * Reset button is tested, by typing some text and checked if the entry is removed by clicking and the reset button is fucntioning as intended.
+  * Reset button is tested, by typing some text and checked if the page is reloaded by clicking and the reset button is fucntioning as intended.

   **Travel stories**